-In September, 1993, the Company adopted the 1993 Non-Employee Director Stock Option Plan (the "Outside Director Plan").
+In September 1993, the Company adopted the 1993 Non-Employee Director Stock Option Plan (the "Outside Director Plan").
 The Outside Director Plan authorizes the grant of non-qualified stock options to each member of the Company's Board of Directors who is not an officer or employee of the Company or its subsidiaries.
-The maximum shares for which options may be issued under the Outside Director Plan will be 150,000 shares (subject to adjustment as provided in the Outside Director Plan).
-The Company shall automatically grant to each outside director an option to acquire 5,000 shares of the Company's Common Stock on April 30 following the end of each of the Company's fiscal years in which the Company realizes net income of \$9.2 million or more for such fiscal year.
-The exercise price for an option granted under the Outside Director Plan shall be the fair market value of the shares of Common Stock at the time the option is granted.
-Each option granted under the Outside Director Plan, to the extent not exercised, shall terminate upon the earlier of the termination of the outside director as a member of the Company's Board of Directors or the fifth anniversary of the date such option was granted.
-The Company did not grant options under the Outside Director Plan in April, 1998, 1999, and 2000.
+The maximum shares for which options may be issued under the Outside Director Plan is 150,000 shares (subject to adjustment as provided in the Outside Director Plan).
+The Company automatically grants to each outside director an option to acquire 5,000 shares of the Company's Common Stock on April 30 following the end of each of the Company's fiscal years in which the Company realizes net income of \$9.2 million or more for such fiscal year.
+The exercise price for an option granted under the Outside Director Plan is the fair market value of the shares of Common Stock at the time the option is granted.
+Each option granted under the Outside Director Plan, to the extent not exercised, terminates u pon the earlier of the termination of the outside director as a member of the Company's Board of Directors or the fifth anniversary of the date such option was granted.
+The Company did not grant options under the Outside Director Plan in 2001, 2000, and 1999.